alexpuliatti/sm4llvton/ReadMe.md

 - **FASHN.ai**: Unique in its predictive approach to autosegmentation.
 Some poor results are likely due to limitations in the segmentation system, not the underlying model.
 - **CatVTON Flux**: Performs well in generalization, even with out-of-scope items like eyewear and shoes, despite being trained on a dataset optimized for garments.
 - **sm4llVTONs**: Our models consistently demonstrated stronger performance in:
     - Delivering accurate results through specialized, expert models.
     - Minimally affecting the input image while maintaining product precision, a key concern in production pipelines.

 ---
+### Roadmap
+- [x] Release HuggingFace Gradio demo
+- [ ] Release Alpha models for Eyewear and Shoes (768px)
+- [ ] Release Alpha models for other categories (768px)
+- [ ] Release Paper
+---

 The sm4llVTONs family of models represents a significant step forward in specialized virtual try-on applications.
 By focusing on lightweight, expert models and a "train-like-you-infer" methodology, we achieve high-fidelity results that are robust to real-world conditions.
 Future work will involve releasing the full research paper with detailed benchmarks and continuing the development of our alpha and beta models.